summary

 Bill Summary

 Creates the Children's Social Media Safety Act.
-Provides that, no later than January 1, 2028, an operating system provider shall: (1) provide an accessible interface at account setup that requires an account holder to indicate the birth date, age, or both; (2) provide an operator who has requested a signal with respect to a particular user a signal that identifies the user's age by category; and (3) send only the minimum amount of information necessary to comply with the provision.
-Provides that an operator shall not offer a platform in the State without conducting age verification as required under the Act to determine whether a user is a minor.
-Provides that, for all users that the operator has actual knowledge to be a minor, the operator shall use specified default settings for the minor.
+Provides that, no later than January 1, 2028, a covered manufacturer that has an account setup feature with respect to the use of an Internet-enabled device shall: (1) provide an accessible interface at account setup that requires an account holder to indicate the birth date, age, or both, of the primary user of that device for purposes of providing a signal regarding the primary user's age bracket to covered developers; (2) provide a covered developer who has requested a signal with respect to a particular user with the technical ability to call a digital signal by a reasonably consistent application programming interface; and (3) send only the minimum amount of information necessary to comply with the Act and not share the digital signal information with a third party for a purpose not required by the Act, except where legally required.
+Provides that a covered operator shall not offer a website, online service, online application, or mobile application in the State if it is not in compliance with specified provisions of the Act.
+Sets forth additional provisions concerning digital age assurance.
 Provides that a violation of the Act constitutes an unlawful practice under the Consumer Fraud and Deceptive Business Practices Act.
 Amends the Consumer Fraud and Deceptive Business Practices Act to make a conforming change.
 Effective January 1, 2027.

 AI Summary